Pitch Black (film): Plot

-In the distant future, the spaceship Hunter-Gratzner is struck by micrometeoroids that tear through the hull, killing the captain and sending it off course toward a nearby planet.
+In the year 2678, the spaceship Hunter-Gratzner is struck by micrometeoroids that penetrate the hull, killing the captain and sending it off course toward a nearby planet.
 First Officer Owens and docking pilot Carolyn Fry attempt an emergency landing.
-As the ship breaks apart, a panicked Fry prepares to jettison the passengers held in cryostasis to save herself, but Owens intervenes.
+As the ship descends uncontrollably, a panicked Fry prepares to jettison the passengers held in cryostasis to save herself, but Owens intervenes.
 The ship crash-lands, killing Owens and most of the passengers.
-The survivors include Fry; Abu "Imam" al-Walid, a Muslim preacher escorting three young pilgrims to New Mecca; a teenage boy named Jack; prospectors Shazza and Zeke; wealthy merchant Paris; law enforcement officer William J. Johns; and his prisoner, the dangerous and enigmatic criminal Richard B. Riddick, who escapes in the confusion.
+The survivors include Fry; Imam Abu al-Walid, escorting three young students (Ali, Hassan and Suleiman) to New Mecca; a teenage boy named Jack; prospectors Shazza and Zeke; wealthy merchant Paris; law enforcement officer William J. Johns; and his prisoner, the dangerous and enigmatic criminal Richard B. Riddick, who escapes in the confusion.

 While searching for him across the sun-scorched and seemingly barren planet, the group discovers an abandoned geological research settlement with a nonfunctional dropship.
 When Zeke goes missing, the survivors suspect Riddick.
 However, Fry investigates a nearby underground cave where she is attacked by aggressive creatures and narrowly escapes.
 Johns recaptures Riddick and offers to release him in exchange for helping them escape the planet.

-While exploring the settlement, one of the pilgrims disturbs a cluster of juvenile creatures, which devour him before retreating underground to avoid the sun, revealing a fatal vulnerability to light.
+While exploring the settlement, one of the students, Ali, disturbs a cluster of juvenile creatures, which devour him before retreating underground to avoid the sun, revealing a fatal vulnerability to light.
 Using an orrery, Fry discovers that a total eclipse—occurring every twenty-two years—is imminent.
 Once darkness falls, the creatures will emerge to hunt, explaining the fate of the previous settlers.
 As tension builds, both Johns and Riddick try to win Fry to their side: Fry recounts Riddick's cold pragmatism, while Riddick exposes Johns as a morphine-addicted bounty hunter who had refused to use his drugs to ease Owens' agonizing death.